 Before the 1980s, the closest most Brits got to seafood was takeaway fish and chips.
 Almost on his own, Stein reintroduced them to the fishy treasures off their island coast.

-In 2016, Stein had six fish related businesses in Padstow - the flagship, simply named The Seafood Restaurant along with a bistro, a cafe, a fish and chip shop, a fisheries and seafood bar and a bar.
-In addition there are fish and chip shops and seafood restaurants... all over the West Country: Falmouth, St Merryn, Porthleven and Newquay in Cornwall; Sandbanks in Poole in Dorset, and Marlborough in Hampshire.
+By 2016, Stein had six fish related businesses in Padstow - the flagship, simply named The Seafood Restaurant along with a bistro, a cafe, a fish and chip shop, a fisheries and seafood bar and a bar.
+In addition there are fish and chip shops and seafood restaurants all over the West Country: Falmouth, St Merryn, Porthleven and Newquay in Cornwall; Sandbanks in Poole in Dorset, Marlborough in Wiltshire and Winchester in Hampshire.
+He has also encroached on London with a fish restaurant in Barnes, part of the London Borough of Richmond.
+Locals who have tried it report that it's a bit old fashioned, so if you prefer your seafood 1980s style, this is probably the place to try.

 For the full experience, visit The Seafood Restaurant in Padstow for Cornish lobster, crab, scallops and oysters; locally caught brill, Dover sole, red mullet, cod and hake, The locally sourced produce includes kalettes - a brussels sprouts/kale cross grown in the restaurant's own garden.